 Above all, make it welcoming by keeping the entrance clutter-free and easily accessible.

-Typical Storefront Upgrade Costs – How Much Does It Cost?
+Typical Storefront Upgrade Costs: How Much Do They Cost?

 In short, price it by priority (curb appeal first, safety second, “nice to have” last), then get at least three itemized quotes so you can compare apples to apples.